A sudden dearth of pomegranates is messing with Julia's salad plans. She calls Rene, tells her she can't make it to dinner.

 Life had been so much easier at the center, she realizes now: a strict schedule, an enforced vegan diet, few decisions to make other than whether she wanted camomile or raspberry leaf tea.
 Whether to peel the carrots or potatoes that day.
 Whether to use a mantra during meditation.
 Most aspects of life were controlled.
 She'd become accustomed to the gongs, the lack of need for a watch, the ebb and flow of the center, the people who came and went.
 The few who stayed.

-When she turned 33, four weeks in, she thought about how she'd never owned a couch, never signed a lease, never had a bathroom that wasn't shared.
+When she turned 33, four weeks in, she thought about how she'd never owned a couch, never signed a lease, never had a bathroom not shared.
 She'd spent the decade following college living in glorified dorm rooms in various Asian countries, teaching ESL.
 She never made a lot of money, and what she had made she'd spent on travel, so she'd lived simply in her furnished rooms.
 Her daily bowl of ramen noodles like a meditation, she'd subsisted otherwise mainly on green tea, water, dried fruit, and nuts.

 "Was it weird, to go back to, well, real life, after that?"
 Trey asks.